atropos-null/LS/py109/py109_studyguide.md

 some_function()  # Prints: Global variable
 ```

+The use of globals are generally considered to be bad form and should be avoided.

+>Using the global statement generally takes away from the clarity of your code.
+It can create a number of issues, including the following:

+>*Free variables, seemingly unrelated to anything
+>*Functions without explicit arguments for said variables
+>*Functions that can’t be used generically with other variables or arguments since they rely on a single global variable
+>*Lack of thread safety when using global variables

+(Chong, 2025)

 **Local Scope**

 Variables defined inside a function have local scope and can only be accessed within that function